Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 #### IoT Leaf Device

-* Run `New-CACertsDevice mydevice` to create the new device certificate.
+* Run `New-CACertsDevice mydevice -signingCertSubject 'CN=Azure IoT CA TestOnly Intermediate 3 CA'` to create the new device certificate.

 You will need to enter a password for the certificate twice.
 This will create files mydevice* that contain the public key, private key, and PFX of this certificate.